REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Object-Based Analysis

-\smallsec{Object scale} It is well-known that object size plays a key role in object recognition accuracy~\cite{imagenet,Hoiem12}, as well as semantic importance in an image~\cite{Berg12}.
+It is well-known that object size plays a key role in object recognition accuracy~\cite{imagenet,Hoiem12}, as well as semantic importance in an image~\cite{Berg12}.
 While many quantizations of object scale have been proposed~\cite{Lin14, Hoiem12}, we aim for a metric that is both comparable across object classes and invariant to image resolution to be suitable for different datasets.
 Thus, for every object instance we compute the fraction of image area occupied by this instance, and quantize into 5 equal-sized bins across the entire dataset.
 This binning reveals, for example, that rather than an equal 20\% for each size, 77\% of \obj{airplanes} and 73\% of \obj{pizzas} in COCO are extra large ($>9.3\%$ of the image area).
-In Section~\ref{sec:obj_actionable} we discuss how to generate actionable queries to achieve a target size distribution.